chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 # Convert HDR files to Gain Map HDR

-A macOS tool for converting HDR files to Adaptive HDR (Gain Map / ISO HDR)
+A macOS tool for converting HDR files to Adaptive (Gain Map) HDR / ISO HDR.

 Include:

-1. toGainMapHDR, which convert png, tiff etc. HDR file (in PQ HDR / HLG HDR) to Adaptive HDR (gain map heic file).
+1. toGainMapHDR, which convert png, tiff etc. HDR file to Adaptive HDR (gain map heic file) / ISO HDR (PQ or HLG curve image).
 The program will read a image as both SDR and HDR image, then calculate difference between two images as gain map.
 2. heic_hdr.py, a ChatGPT generated python script to convert all TIFF file to HEIC.
 3. GainMapKernel.ci.metallib, library needed to output linear gain map.
 4. gmAdjustKernel.ci.metallib, library needed to generate gain map with correct gamma.